Medicaid Can Pay for Your Ride to the Doctor

 What if I have a car but need money for gas?

-MTM can provide gas money (mileage reimbursement) if you need help paying for gas to get to the appointment.
-The reimbursement rate is $.24 per mile.
+If you need help paying to get to your appointment MTM can provide money as mileage reimbursement.
+The reimbursement rate is currently $.24 per mile.

-To request mileage reimbursement call MTM customer service at 1-866-907-1493.
-Once you have been approved for one or more regularly scheduled appointments, a mileage trip log must filled out and signed by your medical provider for each trip.
-A trip log can be mailed to you or is available here.
+To request mileage reimbursement call MTM customer service at 866.907.1493.
+Once you are approved for one or more regularly scheduled appointments, a mileage trip log must be filled out and signed by your medical provider for each trip.

 Keep in mind that you are responsible for having a car seat or booster seat for your child!